Act Governing Food Safety and Sanitation

 The fund mentioned in Paragraph 1 is used for the following purposes:

-1. to subsidize consumer protection groups the remuneration fees for the attorneys and the relevant fees for consumer litigation filed in accordance with the Consumer Protection Law and resulted from the food sanitation and safety incident;
+1. to subsidize consumer protection groups the attorney fees and relevant litigation costs for consumer litigation filed in accordance with the Consumer Protection Law and resulted from the food sanitation and safety incident;

 2. to subsidize fees concerning human health risk assessment on specified food sanitation and safety incident which has been announced by a public notice;

-3. to subsidize employee the remuneration of attorneys and relevant litigation fees for restoring the original status, payment and damage compensation when an employee was fired, reassigned the jobs or otherwise took any adverse sanction by the employer due to disclosing the employers’ behavior which violates this Act;
+3. to subsidize employees for attorney fees and relevant litigation costs for restoring the original status, payment and damage compensation when an employee was fired, reassigned the jobs or otherwise took any adverse sanction by the employer due to disclosing the employer’s behavior which violates this Act;

 The central competent authority shall establish a supervision panel for management and utilization of the fund which composed of experts and scholars, consumer protection organizations, and impartial citizens to supervise the subsidizing affairs.